US envoy John Kerry starts climate talks in China | DW | 15.04.2021

 The US and China are the world's biggest carbon emitters and have both set targets to become carbon neutral in coming decades.

-China plans to achieve that goal by 2060, but analysts have warned that high reliance on coal and modest short-term targets could make that difficult.
+China plans to achieve that goal by 2060, but analysts have warned that heavy reliance on coal and modest short-term targets could make that difficult.

 Why is Kerry's trip important?

-China's Ministry of Ecology and Environment said the discussions, which will run through Saturday in Shanghai, aim to boost cooperation on climate change and exchange views on the UN Climate Change Conference, known as COP 26.
+China's Ministry of Ecology and Environment said the discussions, which will run through Saturday in Shanghai, aim to boost cooperation on climate change, and exchange views on thie United Nations climate change conference for this year, known as COP26.

 The ministry said Kerry would be meeting with China's top climate negotiator, fellow veteran diplomat Xie Zhenhua.